llm-bible/llm-bible.github.io/_publications/bucur2023utilizing.markdown

 bibkey: bucur2023utilizing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.02313"}
-tags: ['Training Techniques', 'Model Architecture', 'GPT', 'Pretraining Methods', 'BERT', 'Transformer', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'Transformer', 'GPT', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'BERT', 'Prompting']
 ---
 In this work, we present the contribution of the BLUE team in the eRisk Lab task on searching for symptoms of depression.
 The task consists of retrieving